Pain Control at the End of LifeSkip to the navigation

 In some cases, medicines can be given so you can get more medicine when you need it.
 This is called patient-controlled anesthesia, or PCA.

 Many people who have pain caused by a life-limiting illness are concerned about becoming addicted to pain medicines.
 Addiction usually is not an issue in people with a terminal illness.
 If your pain or illness improves, your doctor will slowly lower the amount you are getting until your body no longer needs the medicine.

 It is possible to use pain medicines to effectively manage your pain and keep it at a level that you find tolerable.
 But it may not be possible to completely relieve your pain without making you sleepy.
 You might choose to have a certain amount of pain in order to be fully awake and alert.
 On the other hand, wakefulness may not be important to you and you may not be bothered by the sleepiness that accompanies some pain medicines.

 The key to effective pain management is to take your pain medicine on a routine schedule, not "as needed."
 But even with a routine schedule of pain medicine, there may be times when you have pain that is worse than normal.
 This is called "breakthrough pain."
 Talk with your doctor about medicines you should have on hand to be prepared for breakthrough pain.
 And always talk to your doctor before going off your pain medicine.
 Suddenly stopping pain medicine may cause serious side effects and severe pain.

-- Light massage (not deep tissue or intense pressure) or biofeedback to ease tension
+- Physical therapy or light massage (not deep tissue or intense pressure) to promote relaxation.